-During the first quarter of the nineteenth-century, a striking and memorable oil painting portraying a jagged mountain of ice in the north sea was executed by the great German Romantic Era artist Casper David Friedrich (1774-1840).
-The painting called The Wreck of the Hope (early 1820s), was inspired by Admiral William Parry’s search for a route to Asia through the north pole.
+During the first quarter of the nineteenth century, a striking and memorable oil painting portraying a jagged mountain of ice in the North Sea was executed by the great German Romantic Era artist Caspar David Friedrich (1774-1840).
+The painting called The Wreck of Hope (the early 1820s) was inspired by Admiral William Parry’s search for a route to Asia through the North Pole.
 The work is one of the finest pre-modern paintings to capture the spirit, energy, and very corpus of Diagonality.
-In that sense, the painting foreshadowed the angular geometric motif that was to alter the essence of art and culture that emerged at the very start of the twentieth-century.
+In that sense, the painting foreshadowed the angular geometric motif that was to alter the essence of art and culture that emerged at the very start of the twentieth century.

 The artist’s Cross in the Mountains (today known as the Tetschen Altar) is another pyramidal composition with widening rays of the evening sun spreading out radially in the sky at the top of the painting.
 Rays of sunlight are a familiar motif in twentieth-century works executed during the Constructivist and Art Deco eras.
 Friedrich’s Two Men Contemplating the Moon is yet another painting with a diagonal motif: this one is an inverted pyramid formed by the slope of the land and a steeply sloping old tree.
 The French sculptor David d’Angers, deeply impressed by this work in 1834, wrote “He (Friedrich) has understood completely how to represent in landscape the great struggles of nature.”